eliasgrilo/Spatial_Analysis/README.md

 Here are some of the key concepts and tools used in time series analysis:

-1. Geocoding: The process of turning addresses and other location descriptors into geographic coordinates.
+1. *Geocoding*: The process of turning addresses and other location descriptors into geographic coordinates.
 This is often a crucial step in preparing data for spatial analysis.

 2. Point Pattern Analysis: This involves the study of the spatial arrangement of points in a study area, and can include techniques such as nearest neighbor analysis, kernel density estimation, and cluster analysis.